apache/doris/docs/en/ecosystem/udf/java-user-defined-function.md

 ## Unsupported Use Case
 At present, Java UDF is still in the process of continuous development, so some features are **not completed**.
-1. Complex data types (date, HLL, bitmap) are not supported.
+1. Complex data types (HLL, bitmap) are not supported.
 2. Memory management and statistics of JVM and Doris have not been unified.